 Please complete the following health questionnaire before you arrive for your appointment and bring this booklet with you.
 We will need it for the admission process.
-Do you have any of the following problems, if so please give details?
+If you have any health issues, please give details below:

-eart problems or cardiac devices e.g. pacemaker or automated defibrillator -
+Heart problems or cardiac devices e.g. pacemaker or automated defibrillator

-eathing problems
+Lung problems

-abetes
+Diabetes

-ver problems
+Liver problems

-gh Blood pressure
+High blood pressure

-eizures

-roke

-thritis

-her
+Seizures

+Stroke

+Arthritis

+Other

-o you have any allergies ?
+Do you have any allergies?

-ave you ever been told that you are at risk of CJD or vCJD for public health purposes yes, please call to speak to the nursing staff on 01225 821425 or 01225 821788 . ?
+Have you ever been told that you are at risk of CJD or vCJD for public health purposes?
+If yes, please call to speak to the nursing staff on 01225 821425 or 01225 821788.

-ease list all medications you are currently taking and the doses:
+Please list all medications you are currently taking and the doses:

-ho is collecting you after your precedure?

-ho is collecting you after your procedure?
+Who is collecting you after your procedure?

-ho is at home with you for 24 hours after the test?
+Who is at home with you for 24 hours after the test?

-ease give a contact telephone number: